amado831/scanstate/README.md

 # scanstate

-windows user migration using scanstate
+Windows User Migration using scanstate

 You'll need to download the latest version of Windows ADK